Monufia Governorate: Projects

 In 1981, the Basic Village Service Program (BVS), under the auspices of USAID, had several water, road, and other projects, going on in several markazes in the Monufia Governorate.

 In 2018, the National Agricultural Animal Health Services (NAAHS) was formed by the Ministry of Agriculture in order to care for the rising number of infected horses and donkeys in the Shibin El-Kom area.
 This was sparked by the tragedy.

+Menoufia University is one of the most important educational institutions in the governorate.
+It was established by a presidential decree in 1976.